CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Q4.
 How do I get a good percentile in DILR?

-As for the CAT DILR section, 99%iles are achieved by selecting the correct sets to answer.
+As for the CAT DILR section, 99 percentiles are achieved by selecting the correct sets to answer.
 This takes daily practice, so CAT aspirants must become habitual to solving at least 3-5 sets everyday.
 This will help aspirants become proficient in choosing the right type of sets, and solving them within the time-frame, without any hassle.

-The document CAT Bible: 11 Steps to clear CAT Exam | Quantitative Aptitude (Quant) is a part of the CAT Course Quantitative Aptitude (Quant).
+The document CAT Bible: 11 Steps to Clear CAT Exam | Quantitative Aptitude (Quant) is a part of the CAT Course Quantitative Aptitude (Quant).

 All you need of CAT at this link: CAT

-FAQs on CAT Bible: 11 Steps to clear CAT Exam - Quantitative Aptitude (Quant)
+FAQs on CAT Bible: 11 Steps to Clear CAT Exam - Quantitative Aptitude (Quant)

 Related Searches